-Note: Inspired by one of my favorite children’s book, “Fortunately” by Remy Charlip.
+Note: Inspired by one of my favorite children’s books, “Fortunately” by Remy Charlip.

 Naomi, the teacher, must teach the story “True Love” by Asimov.